GreenPowerMonitor/reffectory/README.md

 # reffectory

-A Clojure/ClojureScript library designed to provide a full events system with effects and coeffects inspired by [re-frame](https://github.com/Day8/re-frame)'s one.
+A Clojure/ClojureScript framework designed to provide a full events system with effects and coeffects inspired by [re-frame](https://github.com/Day8/re-frame)'s one.

 reffectory is the core of re-om, the library we're using to introduce [re-frame's event-driven architecture](https://github.com/Day8/re-frame#why-should-you-care)